lalpi/ntopng-vyos/README.md

 ```
 apt update
 ```
-Now you should good to follow the instructions on the ntop installation page for debian based systems as documented at https://packages.ntop.org/apt-stable/
+Now you should be good to follow the instructions on the ntop installation page for debian based systems as documented at https://packages.ntop.org/apt-stable/
 ```
 apt install pfring-dkms nprobe ntopng n2disk cento
 ```